 To help shoppers navigate easily on your e-commerce website, you should group products into categories and subcategories.
 Label each type with a single word that describes this range of products so your shoppers can scan them and understand what products they will find in one or other group.

 E-commerce search and filters

 If your customers can't find what they want, they will leave your online store.
-Therefore, you need to help your customers find products they are looking for within seconds.
+Therefore, you need to help your customers find the products they are looking for within seconds.
 The most popular option is a keyword search.
 Also, consider integrating search filters to narrow down search results by size, color, style, price, and other definitions.

 Apart from using standard keyword searches, you can integrate AI e-commerce tools with image recognition and allow shoppers to find products by images.

 [Search filters on Trendeo website, developed by the The APP Solutions]